 The series, like many modern coin issues, was the brainchild of U.S. Rep. Michael Castle (R-DE).
 Dubbed “the coinage Congressman,” Castle, a long-time self-described “fiscal conservative” saw coin collecting as a means to raising revenue without raising taxes while educating the public about this country’s history.

 Beyond that, if anyone on Capitol Hill understood numismatics, it was Castle.
-Starting in 1996, he reeled off a series of bills that either became law, or served as the model for future statutes.
-He was one of the drafters of the United States Commemorative Coin Act of 1996, which authorized coins honoring Jackie Robinson, Franklin D. Roosevelt, and black Revolutionary War heroes.
-Additionally, Castle wielded his numismatic clout from his perch as chair of the House Subcommittee on Domestic Monetary Policy and Technology, where he helped shepherd laws that limited the number of commemorative coins in a given year and gave greater autonomy to the U.S. Mint to issue bullion coins, such as the Platinum Eagle.
+From his perch as chair of the House Subcommittee on Domestic Monetary Policy and Technology, he helped shepherd laws that limited the number of commemorative coins in a given year and gave greater autonomy to the U.S. Mint to issue bullion coins, such as the Platinum Eagle.
+Interestingly, the platinum coin law has been floated as a potential solution to the ongoing debt-ceiling crisis, as proponents claim the Mint could just mint a “trillion dollar coin” to pay off the government’s expenses.
+Castle, for the record, says he never intended for that to happen and has disavowed the idea of such a coin.

 Most importantly, he had been responsible for one of the most successful coin programs of the modern era by serving as lead sponsor for a 1997 statute that created the 50 State Quarters program (of course that statute also paved the way for the much less-successful Sacagawea Dollar).